Top 10 Bad Women

 He charged Joseph with the attempted rape of his wife, and put him in prison.

-Things came to a head at Rehoboam’s coronation, and the ten tribes broke away, leaving Rehoboam with only two tribes (Judah and Benjamin) and his capital, Jerusalem.
+- Things came to a head at Rehoboam’s coronation.
+The ten tribes broke away, leaving Rehoboam with only two tribes (Judah and Benjamin) and his capital, Jerusalem.